 Hay fever is a type of allergic reaction.
 It happens when pollens and dust mites in the air get into your nose and eyes, which can cause inflammation.
 It usually affects the nose, face, sinus passages, eyes and throat.

-Seasonal hay fever (also known as seasonal allergic rhinitis) happens when your child has an allergy to pollens.
-These are small particles released into the air by particular grasses or trees.
-Your child breathes these pollens in, and they irritate the lining of his eyes, sinuses and nasal passages.
+Seasonal hay fever happens when your child has an allergy to pollens.
+These are small particles released into the air by some grasses and trees.
+Your child breathes in these pollens, and they irritate the lining of their eyes, sinuses and nasal passages.

-Perennial hay fever (also known as persistent allergic rhinitis) happens all year round and is caused by other triggers.
+Perennial hay fever happens all year round and is caused by other triggers.
 These could be dust mites in the house, animal saliva or skin cells caught in fur/hair, and mould spores.
-If your child gets hay fever all year round, she’s probably allergic to one of these triggers.
+If your child gets hay fever all year round, they’re probably allergic to one of these triggers.

 Your child has a greater chance of having hay fever if you, your child’s other parent or your other children have an allergy.
 Teenagers are more likely to get hay fever than younger children.

 Hay fever symptoms

-Hay fever can also lead to poor-quality sleep, tiredness and poor concentration during the daytime.
+Hay fever can also lead to poor-quality sleep, which can lead to tiredness and poor concentration during the daytime.

 Tests for hay fever

 Your GP might send your child to an allergy or immunology specialist for the following tests: